chapmanb/bcbb/nextgen/README.md

 ## Upload of barcode read counts to google docs account

-Optionally, the read count distribution for each barcode as recorded in the `_bc_metrics` file can be uploaded to a spreadsheet on Google Docs.
+Optionally, the read count distribution for each barcode as recorded in the `*_bc_metrics` file scan be uploaded to a spreadsheet on Google Docs.
 If there exists a `gdocs_upload` section in the `post_process.py configuration file, the pipeline will attempt to upload the read counts using the specified credentials.
 The `gdocs_upload` section should contain parameters specifying the name of the remote spreadsheet on Google Docs and a base64-encoded string containing the concatenated credentials (on the form